 The point of the story is that there are what-questions lurking within the is-question posed about the ugaga.
 In other words, there is an order or structure to how our wonder works.

 However, the structure to our thinking process is invisible and extremely complex.
-Still, its complexity can become visible by using linguistic signs expressed in writing.
+Still, its complexity can made visible by observing its expressions in your writing.

-Now it is time to invite you to discover something of the process for yourself.
+Now we invite you to discover something of the process for yourself.

-The following exercise, over the next two installments, represents a first step toward, ultimately, “new standards of competence” in the future academy: your hidden decency, a luminous and practical grasp of your native wonder.2We introduce our hidden decency, our thinking selves, with one exercise in the Dynamics of Knowing (Journeyism 10 and Journeyism 11) and one exercise in the Dynamics of Doing (Journeyism 16 and Journeyism 17).
+The following exercise, over the next two installments, represents a first step toward, ultimately, “new standards of competence” in the future academy: a luminous and practical grasp of your native wonder.2We introduce an exercise in the Dynamics of Knowing (Journeyism 10 and Journeyism 11) and an exercise in the Dynamics of Doing (Journeyism 16 and Journeyism 17).
 What we mean by “luminous” will be part of that progress.
 For now, notice that our inquiry here is about inquiry.
 So why not try to catch yourself in the act of inquiry?
 Indeed, there is no way to get to grips with your wonder except by puzzling about something (Task A) AND by wondering about your puzzling (Task B).
 We begin by taking a crack at the first four boxes in this installment and the final three boxes in the next.

 Task A. Puzzling about the alphabet problem